915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 The [`locale`](../library/locale.html#module-locale "locale: Internationalization services.") module accesses a database of culture specific data formats.
-The grouping attribute of localeâs format function provides a direct way of formatting numbers with group separators:
+The grouping attribute of locale’s format function provides a direct way of formatting numbers with group separators: